 - Proof must be provided that key staff members (typically, Administrators and Director(s) of Nursing) are qualified under state regulations.

 The amount of proof and the number of forms that states require to substantiate items 1-3 above varies greatly from state to state.
-Hence applications may be as short as five pages or as long at 55 pages.
+Hence applications may be as long as 55 pages.